Rimsk/tidyverse_cheatsheet/README.md

 # tidyverse_cheatsheet

-"A Guide to Importing Data Using the tidyverse: Cheatsheet"
+""A Guide to Importing Data Using the tidyverse: Cheatsheet""

 A key initial step in any project is importing external data into R. Data is commonly stored in tabular formats such as CSV files or spreadsheets.